xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-1.md

 </pre>
 </div>

-### Additional Configuration Step : Enabling and Verify Ti-LFA
+### Additional Configuration Step : Enabling and Verify TI-LFA

 Topology Independent Loop Free Alternate (TI-LFA) is a method of fast convergence in SR networks; the principles are identical for SR MPLS and SRv6.
-The backup path has to be always preprogrammed on the router which detects failure.
+The backup path has to be always pre-programmed on the router which detects failure.
 The backup path always has to be Loop-Free.
-The IGP protocol has detailed knowledge about entire domain’s topology so IGP is always able to calculate where a packet has to be sent in case of a particular failure (without any convergence in the network).
-In this step we will strengthen the SRv6 transport built by enabling Ti-LFA on each node.
-The following snippet is for the additional configuration done on PE1, the same needs to be done on each node for every IGP member links.
+The IGP protocol has detailed knowledge about entire topology, so the IGP is always able to calculate where a packet has to be sent in case of a particular failure (without any convergence in the network).
+In this step we will strengthen the SRv6 transport built by enabling TI-LFA on each node.
+The following snippet is for the additional configuration done on PE1, the same needs to be done on each node for each IGP member link.

 <div class="highlighter-rouge">
 <pre class="highlight">